The influence of spin in black hole triplets: Discussion and Conclusion

 In the real astrophysical context, the effect of spin in binary systems have been studied extensively. \citet{Stella2009} looked at compact object binary systems and the astrophysical environments around these compact systems.
 The surrounding accretion disks of black holes and neutron stars should be affected by the strong gravity and the LTE of these rotating bodies.
 These effects should be large and noticeable when looking at X-ray flares from the hot accretion disks.
 The LTE then could potentially be used to determine certain characteristics about host compact objects. \citet{Valtonen2010} have also studied in great detail the OJ287 system.
 They concluded that the spin of the primary SMBH of the OJ287 system must influence the orbit of the secondary black hole around it.
 Using this, they were able to estimate what the spin of the primary SMBH should be.
 They later observed the flares from this system and were able to conclude that the spin is 0.313 \citep{Valtonen2016}.

-It is with no question that these binary systems are far less complicated than a triple system.
-Tracing the orbits and predicting the spin based on frame-dragging effects are difficult but feasible for binaries.
-For the triple system, these effects, especially on the more NHT's appear to be greatly chaotic and unpredictable.
+It is with no question that these binary systems are far less complicated than a triplet system.
+Tracing the orbits and predicting the spin based on frame-dragging effects are difficult, but feasible for binaries.
+For the triplet system, these effects, especially on the more \NHT appear to be greatly chaotic and unpredictable.
 The overall effect of the rotating black hole appears negligible when considering the final states of these systems i.e. mergers and two-body encounters.
 But, utilizing the orbits of these bodies and the potentially observable LTE on the other two bodies of these types of systems to glean information about the spin magnitude of a black hole may be quite difficult.
 The system may not be constrained to the orbital plane and orbital elements oscillate largely, all of which contribute to unpredictable outcomes.

-For triplets of SMBH, which typically form hierarchically via galactic mergers \citep{Valtonen1996}, this type of orbital element oscillation may not appear, which can limit unpredictability.
-This coincides with simulations as HT's merge much more quickly, at smaller mass units, than their NHT counterparts and therefore behave less chaotically.
+For triplets of SMBH, which are expected to form hierarchically via galactic mergers \citep{Valtonen1996}, this type of orbital element oscillation may not appear, which can limit unpredictability.
+This coincides with simulations as \HT merge much more quickly, at smaller mass units, than the \NHT and therefore behave less chaotically.
 SBH triplets in the hierarchical formation however may experience this type of motion.
-Black holes of masses 10$^{0}$ M$_{\odot}$-10$^{3}$ M$_{\odot}$, may be highly theoretical but recently, the smallest black hole, of mass $\approx$10$^{3}$ M$_{\odot}$ has recently been discovered \citep{Thompson2019}. \citet{Raidal2019} also recently studied primordial black holes in the mass range of 0.1 M$_{\odot}$-10$^{3}$ M$_{\odot}$ and their merger rates for potential LIGO detections.
+Black holes of masses 1 M$_{\odot}$- 3 M$_{\odot}$ are considered to be highly theoretical.
+There have been a few candidates for the smallest black hole discovered.
+One of these was found by \citet{lam2022} via gravitational lensing, where the object could either be the smallest black hole found yet or a neutron star of mass 1.6 $-$ 4.4 M$_{\odot}$.
+When \citet{sahu2022} observed this object however they estimated a mass of around 7 M$_{\odot}$. \citet{Lam2023} reanalysed this object and found that it is closer to 6 M$_{\odot}$. \citet{Raidal2019} also studied primordial black holes in the mass range of 0.1 M$_{\odot}$-10$^{3}$ M$_{\odot}$ and their merger rates for potential LIGO detections.
 In some cases they found that a single primordial black hole nearby the binary would be the main disruption of a merger event.
-Here we find that for the most part, small mass triple systems end in escape over merger with a remnant binary pair.
+Here we find that for the most part, small mass triplet systems end in escape over merger with a remnant binary pair.